WakiMak/trentent.github.io-forked/_posts/2012-02-15-purposeful-limitations.md

 These two keys will signal to sysprep that this image can be generalized even though it has exceeded its activation count.

-So, what I&#8217;ve found is you need to set these registry keys \*prior\* to shutting it down to convert into a template.
+So, what I've found is you need to set these registry keys \*prior\* to shutting it down to convert into a template.
 Then when you deploy from template and it starts up and engages sysprep, sysprep will run without issue.

 So how do you put this all together?
 Here is my scenario:
 We do NOT have a golden image template of our Citrix environment.
 This is because it is incredibly fluid.
 Changes occur to applications on the servers fairly regularly and documentation/memory is difficult to ensure that when we commit to putting these changes into the template that they are actually done.
 So how are we going to do this?
 We are going to take a 3 prong approach:
-1) We have a dev environment where developers can modify/change and generally mess up their VM&#8217;s to their hearts content.
+1) We have a dev environment where developers can modify/change and generally mess up their VM's to their hearts content.
 The whole goal of this environment is to get their application working at 100%.
 The developers do not need to answer to anyone and have free reign to modify and experiment.
 2) We have a test environment where, when the developers think the application is tweaked/modified/configured exactly right; will pass off documentation to me to install in this environment.
 Any errors or modifications that happen outside of their documentation will be further documented and verified.
 3) Once step two is validated we can then push on to install on the production servers.

 The issues we encounter is some of our application installs are huge, multi-step non-automated processes with large configuration tweaks post install.
-Once we get a solid install on one of the production servers our perferred method of redployment (because I&#8217;ve automated this process thus eliminating possible failure points) will be to template and redeploy with VMWare.
-This is the script I&#8217;ve written to accomplish this:
+Once we get a solid install on one of the production servers our perferred method of redployment (because I've automated this process thus eliminating possible failure points) will be to template and redeploy with VMWare.
+This is the script I've written to accomplish this:

 > <pre class="lang:ps decode:true  ">function Clone-List{